-Overall, in terms of interface and user experience, I would definitely give the edge to WP Rocket.
+Overall, in terms of interface and user experience, I’d definitely give the edge to WP Rocket.

 WP Fastest Cache

-With WP Fastest Cache, most of the settings are held in one list in the Settings tab.
-It doesn’t enable anything by default — you have to manually enable each feature that you want to use.
+With WP Fastest Cache, most of the settings are held in one list in the Settings tab; it doesn’t enable anything by default — you have to manually enable each feature you want to use.

-You can enable them by checking the box.
-If you’re not sure what a specific setting does, you can click the information icon to open a new tab that takes you to a page that explains the setting.
+You can enable them by checking the box, and, if you’re not sure what a specific setting does, you can click the information icon to open a new tab that takes you to a page that explains the setting.

 It’s a minor thing, but I find it a little inconvenient to have to open a new tab for each explanation.